 I sat down at the table.
 Dad looked at me and sort of grinned.
 “I guess we pretty much blew it telling you about my new job and moving to Davis now instead of earlier,” he said.

 “Yeah, that’s about right,” I replied.
 “You sort of dropped a stink bomb on me.
-What makes me mad is that you must have known about this new job a long time ago before today.
+What makes me mad is that you must have known about this new job a long time ago, for sure before today.
 You could have told me when it looked like it might happen.
 Then I could’ve been prepared for it.”

 “I agree,” Dad said.
 “We’ll try to make it up to you.”